Above: Fred and Libby.

 “Inspired by working detection dogs, K9 Nose Work is the fun search and scenting activity for virtually all dogs and people.
 This easy to learn activity and sport builds confidence and focus in many dogs, and provides a safe way to keep dogs fit and healthy through mental and physical exercise." ( Quote from )

-In 2012 Fred was introduced to the sport of K9 Nose work® by founder Ron Gaunt.
+In 2012 Fred was introduced to the sport of K9 Nose work® by founder and friend Ron Gaunt.
 While cautious at first, Fred was overwhelmed and inspired by the passion, dedication and camaraderie displayed by the K9 Nose work® handlers and their instructors.
-He was soon involved as a Certified K9 Nose work® Instructor (CNWI®) teaching detection classes, seminars and workshops throughout the United States.
+He was soon recognized as a Certified K9 Nose work® Instructor (CNWI®) and began teaching detection classes, seminars and workshops throughout the United States.
 Fred’s involvement with Nose work students and their dogs has become such an influence on him that his seminars and workshops are scheduled several months in advance.
 Fred is excited about conducting Nose work seminars in Australia and working with Marion Brand, CNWI of K9 Nose Time, to further cement the foundation of K9 Nose Work®.
 Fred is an expat Aussie having been raised in Perth, WA. during his younger years.
-Fred frequently visits WA to see his family and now with K9 Nose work® training and trialing available here, he will happily have to increase the frequency of his visits.

 Fred in action at a Canine Scent Detection Seminar in Australia.